My Wishlist

 Windsor Castle

-Another of the Queen’s official residences, Windsor Castle has been in constant use by royal families for over 900 years.
+Another of the King’s official residences, Windsor Castle has been in constant use by royal families for over 900 years.
 Also built on the River Thames but about one hour outside of the heart of London, this impressive medieval castle hosts many official state functions and royal receptions in its State Rooms.
 The impressive castle grounds and gardens surround the living quarters of the castle and the beautiful St. George’s Chapel is where many royal weddings take place (including the recent wedding of Prince Harry and Meghan Markle).

 Lake District National Park